kherge-archive/Version/README.md

     $ php composer.phar require kherge/version=1.*

-If you are not using Composer to manage your dependencies, you may use any [PSR-0][PSR-0] class loader to load Wisdom.
+If you are not using Composer to manage your dependencies, you may use any [PSR-0][PSR-0] class loader to load it from the `src/lib` directory.

 ## Usage